Our story is one of humble beginnings, hard work, great people and innovative thinking that continues to shape who we are today.

 It’s important to note that our history is diverse and that many companies in the Fletcher Building group have beginnings that go back even further than the early 1900s.
 Many of these businesses share Fletcher’s humble beginnings, pioneering spirit, and deep commitment to finding innovative ways to meet the needs of their customers.

-For example, Higgins, a recent 2016 acquisition, was established by brothers, continuing that values-based, family focus that has remained a constant throughout our entire history.
-GBC Winstone is another company which grew thanks to a strong partnership of brothers.
+For example, Higgins was established by brothers, continuing that values-based, family focus that has remained a constant throughout our entire history.
+Winstone Aggregates is another company which grew thanks to a strong partnership of brothers.
 It was founded by William Winstone in 1864 who started with a single coal cart.
 It is now one of New Zealand's largest aggregates businesses.

 Through the 1920s, 30s and 40s, the business continued its steady growth, fuelled by a willingness to work hard and focus on meeting customer needs in new and better ways.
 This included the introduction of US-styled brick and tile houses in the late 1920s and the creation of New Zealand’s first ready-mix concrete business in the late 1930.